 Defining a blackout policy

-You can define and manage policies to black out a PATROL Agent from performing certain actions such as blacking out data, events, or recovery actions.
-You can schedule a blackout policy based on a predefined time frame.
-You can also define a blackout policy that is always active for specific PATROL Agents.
+You can define a blackout policy to restrict the PATROL Agent so that it does not send data, events, or recovery actions to TrueSight Operations Management for the predefined time frame.
+You can also define a blackout policy that is permanently active for specific PATROL Agents.

 Ensure that you have the required permissions to define and manage blackout policies.
 For details, see Configuring Infrastructure Management to monitor and manage your infrastructure systems.